Bosh-Kuo/DSA-2022-Spring/Hw3/non-programming.md

 N = number of elements in input array
 K = total number of possible label value

-void CountingSort(array input, array output, K, N):
+CountingSort(array input, array output, K, N):
     C[K] is an empty array
     // initialize C[K]
     for i = 1 to i = K: